adamspd/django-appointment/CONTRIBUTING.md

 ## Any contributions you make will be under the Software License

 In short, when you submit code changes, your submissions are understood to be under the same [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+Feel free to contact us if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/adamspd/django-appointment/issues)

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/adamspd/django-appointment/issues/new); it's that easy!

 ## Write bug reports with detail, background, and sample code